 Alternatively, if the above requirements are not met, but the facts are acknowledged in a spontaneous report or during the subsequent investigation, the offender may apply for a so-called accelerated proceeding and thus avoid a long trial.
 Typically, the sanctions imposed in such accelerated proceedings are of a lesser severity.

-The maximum penalty for an individual convicted of active or passive bribing of (either Swiss or foreign) public officials is five years’ imprisonment and/or a monetary penalty.
-The maximum penalty for granting or accepting an undue advantage is three years' imprisonment and/or a monetary penalty.
-Bribery in the private sector carries sentences of up to three years of imprisonment or a monetary penalty.
+The maximum penalty for an individual convicted of the active or passive bribing of (either Swiss or foreign) public officials is five years’ imprisonment or a monetary penalty.
+The maximum penalty for granting or accepting an undue advantage is three years' imprisonment or a monetary penalty.
+Bribery in the private sector carries a sentence of up to three years of imprisonment or a monetary penalty.
 The maximum monetary penalty is CHF540,000.
 Depending on the circumstances of the case, penalties may also include a ban on exercising professional activities or a revocation of a residence permit for foreigners.
 A legal entity may be sanctioned with a fine of up to CHF5 million.

-As a significant sanction, the court may order the forfeiture of illegal profits obtained through corrupt acts or assets intended to induce or to reward the offender (Article 70 of the SCC).
-If the assets subject to forfeiture are no longer available, the court may uphold a claim for compensation by the State in respect of a sum of equivalent value (Article 71 of the SCC).
-There is no cap on the amount of money for such a forfeiture or compensation claims.
+As a further significant sanction, the court may order the forfeiture of illegal profits obtained through corrupt acts or assets intended to commission or to reward the offender (Article 70 of the SCC).
+If the assets subject to forfeiture are no longer available, the court may uphold a claim for compensation by the State, in respect of a sum of equivalent value (Article 71 of the SCC).
+There is no cap on the amount of money for such forfeiture or compensation claims.

-Repeated offences will lead to an increase of the sentence for the most serious offence up to 50% (Article 49 para 1 of the SCC).
-Although Swiss law does not contain provisions to reward spontaneous reports of irregularities generally, self-reporting followed by co-operation during criminal proceedings may be taken into account when the sentence is determined (see 5.4 Discretion for Mitigation).
+Repeated offences will lead to an increase of the sentence by up to 50% based on the most serious offence (Article 49 para 1 of the SCC).
+Although Swiss law does not contain provisions to reward spontaneous reports of irregularities generally, self-reporting followed by co-operation during criminal proceedings may be taken into account when the sentence is determined (see 7.4 Discretion for Mitigation).

-Swiss anti-money laundering legislation contributes to the detection of bribery in so far as all Swiss financial intermediaries are required to inform the Money Laundering Reporting Office Switzerland (MROS) immediately when they are aware or have “reasonable grounds” to suspect that assets involved in a business relationship fall under at least one of the criteria set out in the Anti-Money Laundering Act (AMLA), including if they originate in a predicate offence to money laundering (Article 9 AMLA).
+Swiss anti-money laundering legislation contributes to the detection of bribery to the extent that all Swiss financial intermediaries are required to inform the Money Laundering Reporting Office Switzerland (MROS) immediately when they become aware of or have “reasonable grounds” to suspect that assets involved in a business relationship fall under at least one of the criteria set out in the Anti-Money Laundering Act (AMLA), including if they originate in a predicate offence to money laundering (Article 9 AMLA).
 Corruption of public officials, in contrast to corruption in the private sector, qualifies as a felony and is thus a predicate offence for money laundering (Article 305bis of the SCC).
-In fact, it is one of the predicate offences that most frequently underpin reports of suspect transactions to the MROS.
-Once the cases have been processed by the MROS, the cases are forwarded to the Federal Office of the Attorney General (OAG) or cantonal attorneys general offices as appropriate.
+In fact, it is one of the predicate offences that most frequently underline reports of suspicious transactions to the MROS.
+Once the cases have been processed by the MROS, the cases are forwarded to the Federal Office of the Attorney General (OAG) or cantonal attorneys general offices, as appropriate.
 The MROS is the most frequent source of information leading to criminal proceedings for international corruption, followed by international mutual legal assistance.

 Suspected or actual misconduct in the business domain of a corporation requires senior management (board of directors, executive committee) to initiate an internal investigation and if the internal investigation results in evidence of misconduct, the corporation has to decide whether to self-report the misconduct.
 There is, however, no duty to disclose violations of anti-bribery and anti-corruption provisions in Switzerland, and neither does Swiss law explicitly provide for credit or leniency during a criminal investigation.
 Self-reporting followed by co-operation during criminal proceedings may be taken into account when the sentence is determined.